solumath/Blog/content/posts/002-my-obsidian-setup/index.md

 - `Blog` — all my posts and associated materials
 - `Notes` — quick items I need to remember or work on later
 - `Daily posts` — ranging from daily tasks to dream journals
-- `Templates` — templates for Ocbsidian
+- `Templates` — templates for Obsidian
 - `OS` — configuration settings for multiple operating systems I use
 - Other topics ...
 ```txt